Water Information Standards Business Forum

 The Forum has endorsed a series of ten National Industry Guidelines for hydrometric monitoring.
 National Industry Guidelines contain high level guidance and targets and are promoted for national adoption by organisations involved in water data collection.
 The guidelines are non-mandatory and represent industry recommended practice.

-In 2014 the Forum Secretariat will survey 25 major water monitoring organisations from across Australia to determine the level of adoption and implementation of the guidelines into the organisation's water monitoring quality systems.
+In 2014 the Forum Secretariat surveyed 16 major water monitoring organisations from across Australia to determine the level of adoption and implementation of the guidelines into the organisation's water monitoring quality systems.
+The results of the survey will be presented at the Australian Hydrographers Conference on October 31st at Homebush NSW.

 Current Forum activities